tbazant/ai-prompts/SUSE-styleguide.md

 * Use commas in lists of three or more items.
 Do not place a comma before the final conjunction in simple series.
 * Use commas around phrases like "for example" or "that is".
 Use a comma after introductory phrases.

+# Colons
+* Capitalize the first word after a colon only if it is a proper noun or the beginning of a complete sentence.

 # Headings
 * Capitalize only the first word of a heading.
 * Keep headings short.